 Maybe you've got drum brakes in back, or your classic is nearing retirement age (60+ years old) and has drums up front.
 Servicing drum brakes is almost as easy as replacing pads, but the components look very different.
 Maybe they need an adjustment, or it's time to replace the brake shoes or wheel cylinders.
 If you've got a classic you love to actually use out on the road, you'll enjoy it even more after swapping the front or rear drums for rotors.

 Here's something to remember about drums, though: all the components in the drum brake setup are subject to extreme heat and metal fatigue.
 If you need to change the shoes, it's a good idea to get an entire drum brake kit and change the springs, hold-downs and all other parts associated with the job.
 Just changing the shoes themselves is false economy.

 Detailed guide: How to swap brake drums for rotors.

 How to Replace Brake Hoses

 The brake system transfers fluid from the master cylinder to each wheel's brake via steel or flexible copper-nickel tubing called brake hoses.
-In '70s action movies, the bad guys always cut the good guys brake hose using one slice of a $2 pocket knife.
+Flexible hoses are necessary near the wheels where the most movement occurs.
+In '70s action movies, the bad guys always cut the good guy’s brake hose using one slice of a $2 pocket knife.
 Brake hoses are generally tougher than that, but they do wear out over time.